 17 Apr | Posted by Alice | no comments |

-A new research study claims that cats love their owners less than dogs but before jumping into any conclusions, it is best to know the facts first.
+A new research study claims that cats love their owners less than dogs.

 The new research study was based on a test developed by Mary Ainsworth in the 1970s.
 It was intended to identify “secure attachment” between human beings.
 The researchers conducted a study wherein a mother or a caregiver and an infant was placed in a room.
 The mother or caregiver was asked to leave while a stranger gets in to play with the baby.
 The researchers observed that the infants play joyfully while the caregiver or mother is around but when she leaves, they act scared or distressed but get back being happy when she comes back.